harshitpaunikar1/marriage-age-prediction-flask-app/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to add requirements, environment notes, and instructions to run or deploy the app so the final result looked a bit more complete.
 Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
 The code was not huge, but getting the flow to feel simple took more fiddling than expected.
 - Deliverable: Ended the day with deployment checklist in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2022-05-27 - Day 15: Documentation check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to write the README with problem, model, usage steps, and screenshots so the final result looked a bit more complete.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+I had to think about both the model side and the form side at the same time, which made the day a bit scattered.
+- Deliverable: Ended the day with complete README in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.